samglover/text-editor-tweaks/README.txt

 == Description ==

-WP Editor Tweaks is a super-simple WordPress plugin that improves both tabs of the WordPress editor with better fonts from Google Fonts ([Source Sans Pro](https://www.google.com/fonts/specimen/Source%20Sans%20Pro) in the *Visual* editor and [Source Code Pro](https://www.google.com/fonts/specimen/Source%20Code%20Pro) in the *Text* editor) and improved typography.
+WP Editor Tweaks is a super-simple WordPress plugin that improves both tabs of the WordPress editor with better fonts from Google Fonts ([Source Sans Pro](https://www.google.com/fonts/specimen/Source%20Sans%20Pro) in the Visual editor and [Source Code Pro](https://www.google.com/fonts/specimen/Source%20Code%20Pro) in the Text editor) and improved typography.
 Once you start using WP Editor Tweaks, you may even *enjoy* drafting your posts in WordPress!

 == Installation ==

-Install WP Editor Tweaks from *Plugins > Add New* in your WordPress install or by uploading the files to your server.
+Install WP Editor Tweaks from **Plugins > Add New** in your WordPress install or by uploading the files to your server.

 == Frequently Asked Questions ==

-= Why can't I pick my own fonts? =
+= How can I pick my own fonts? =

-Stay tuned.
-That's the next thing on my to-do list.
+In WordPress, go to **Settings > Writing** and scroll down to the WP Editor Tweaks section.
+You can select from several hand-picked Google fonts.

+= How can I change the font size? =

+In WordPress, go to **Settings > Writing** and scroll down to the WP Editor Tweaks section.
+The default base font size is 18px in the Visual editor, and 16px in the Text editor.

 == Screenshots ==